thinrssreader/thinrssreader.github.io/_posts/2013-05-09-introducing-gridread.md

 Another feature I always wanted to have is spotlight-like instant search.
 You only need a few keystrokes to find files on your computer, so why not your feeds?
 Press TAB any time to open feeds list and start typing right away.
 You will get instant results by any part of feed name, URL or any of assigned tags.
 I typically get what i want in 2-3 letters.

 GridRead is still a work in progress, and I will be adding more features soon as well as improving current ones.
 However, I will always keep GridRead a simple and minimal app.
-Coming are versions optimized for tablets and smartphones.

-The app is free until the end of beta stage, but after that it will cost a small fee of $0.99 monthly or $10 per year.
-I consider it essential to provide the best service for only those who are happy enough with it to support it and I'd like to be absolutely honest about it rather than relying on donations or trying to 'monetize' large auditory of users having very different needs.
-GridRead will never have a large team or a marketing departement, and will never show ads or bullshit its users in any other way.
-Every new user will get one month of a free trial after sign up.
-Everyone who signs up during beta stage will get a month of free trial staring the day GridRead goes out of beta.
-After the end of paid or trial period you will still be able to read your feeds but won't be able to add new subscriptions.
+Here is GridRead promise:

+- GridRead will be always as simple and to the point as possible.
+Its main goal will always be to provide cleanest experience possible.
+GridRead will never display ads and obstruct your experience in any other way.
+- We will never try to build a social platform on top of GridRead.
+We will never share your data with anyone or use it in any other way.
+Release version of GridRead will allow you to export and delete all of your data without trace.
+- Web version of GridRead will always be free to use.<br/<small>This is new for you if you've seen GridRead before.
+I will make a separate blog post to explain why I initially decided to make my app paid and why I changed my mind and decided to make it free.</small>

 I will publish more posts on ideology, development and growth of GridRead soon as well as share experience I got building it.
 Stay tuned!